Performance measures for the two-node queue with finite buffers

 A major disadvantage of the error bound method mentioned above is that the verification steps that are required to apply the method can be technically quite complicated.
 Goseling et al.~\cite{goseling2014linear} developed a general verification technique for random walks in the quarter-plane.
 This verification technique is based on formulating the application of the error bounds method as solving a linear program.
 In doing so, it avoids completely the induction proof required in~\cite{vandijk88perturb}.
 Moreover, instead of only bounding performance measures for specific queueing system, the approximation method developed in~\cite{goseling2014linear} accepts any random walk in the quarter-plane as an input.

-The main contribution of the current work is to provide an approximation scheme which can be readily applied to approximate performance measures for any two-node queue with finite buffers.
-This is based on modifying the general verification technique developed in~\cite{goseling2014linear} for a two-dimensional random walk on a finite state space.
+The main contribution of the current work is to provide an approximation scheme which can be readily applied to approximate performance measures for any two-node queue in which one or both queues have finite buffer capacity.
+This is based on modifying the general verification technique developed in~\cite{goseling2014linear} for a two-dimensional random walk on a state space that is finite in one or both dimensions.

-We apply this approximation scheme to a tandem queue with finite buffers.
+We apply this approximation scheme to a tandem queue with finite buffers at both queues.
 We show that the error bounds for the blocking probability are improved compared with the error bounds for the blocking probability provided in~\cite{vandijk88tandem}.
-The method in~\cite{vandijk88tandem} is based on specific model modification.
+The method in~\cite{vandijk88tandem} is based on specific model modifications.
 Apart from this, our approximation scheme is more general in the sense that other interesting performance measures could also be obtained easily.
 This is an advantage over the methods used in~\cite{van1998bounds, vandijk88tandem, vandijk88perturb} where different model modifications are necessary for different performance measures.
-Moreover, we show that the error bounds can still be achieved for variations of the tandem queue with finite buffers.
+Moreover, we show that the error bounds can also be obtained for variations of the tandem queue with finite buffers.
 In particular, we consider the case that one server speeds-up or slows-down when another server is idle or saturated.

-Finally, we show that this approximation scheme also works for other two-node queue with finite buffer space model, for instance, a coupled-queue with processor sharing and finite buffers.
+For a two-node queue with finite buffers at both queues, it is also possible to find the invariant measure by solving a system of linear equations.
+The complexity solving this system is at least $O(L^{2})$, where $L$ is the size of the smallest buffer.
+We will demonstrate that the approach that is presented in this paper has a complexity that is constant in $L$.
+This makes it an interesting alternative to solving for the invariant measure by brute force if $L$ is large.

+Finally, we apply this approximation scheme to a two-node queue with finite buffers at only one queue.
+In particular, we apply our results to the coupled-queue~\cite{fayolle1979two}.
+Contrary to~\cite{fayolle1979two}, we consider the case that one of the queues has finite buffer capacity.
 The numerical results illustrate that our approximation scheme achieves tight bounds.
-Hence, our method can be useful for quick engineering purposes and optimal design of the queueing system.